 4 Great Holiday Campaigns to Inspire Yours

-Each year, almost 20% of consumers start researching and shopping for the season as early as October.
-That means if you’re still planning holiday marketing campaigns in October, you’ve missed out on a huge pool of potential customers.
+In 2022, it was reported that a whopping 56% of US consumers started holiday shopping in October, according to Mckinsey.
+That means if you’re still thinking about or planning your holiday marketing campaigns in October, you’ve missed out on a huge pool of potential customers.

-Last year, mobile online sales represented over 40% of all Black Friday sales.
+Swrve says 2022 hit the record of online sales coming from smartphones on Black Friday at 48%.
 Shoppers are looking for great deals on their daily commute, between meetings, and everywhere else.
 Make sure you don’t miss out on mobile shoppers by ensuring your holiday strategy includes mobile ad units and works across mobile screens.

 As the holiday season is the busiest time for online shopping, your customers won’t appreciate getting bombarded with the same ad across every channel.
 Instead, consider how your different marketing efforts can work together — ideally in an omnichannel strategy — to avoid brand fatigue and improve sales.